Taijiang National Park

 Taijiang National Park (台江國家公園 (Táijiāng Guójiā Gōngyuán)) is a national park in Tainan, Taiwan.

 History

-Taijiang National Park was established in October 15, 2009.
+Taijiang National Park was established on October 15, 2009.
+Its name comes from the Taijiang Lagoon, which existed in the area during the 17th century and was gradually filled up over the course of the 18th.

 Geology

-The majority of the park is within the city of Tainan.
+The majority of the park lies within the city of Tainan.
 In total, the park's planned area stretches from the southern sea wall of Qingshan Fishing Harbor to the south bank of the Yanshui River and is mostly public coastal land.
-The westernmost point on the island of Taiwan, Guosheng Port Lighthouse, is within the boundaries of the park which measures 20.7 km north to south and has an area of 393.1 km2, of which land accounts for 49.05 km2.
+The westernmost point on the island of Taiwan, Guosheng Port Lighthouse, is within the boundaries of the park, which measures 20.7 km north to south and has an area of 393.1 km2, of which land accounts for 49.05 km2.
 The marine area covers a band extending 20 m from the shore and 54 km long from Yanshui River to Dongji Island, an area of 344.05 km2.